🧮 Chain Rule Calculator

 Every result is computed live in your browser using math.js, a production-grade Computer Algebra System (CAS).
 There are no pre-stored answers.
 The engine performs genuine symbolic differentiation — the same mathematical process you would carry out by hand — and has been verified against standard calculus references for all supported function types.
 This is a real mathematical tool, not a demo.

 Three things: privacy (your expressions are never sent to a server — everything runs in your browser), no paywall on steps (the full step-by-step solution is always free, unlike Wolfram's Pro requirement), and speed (zero network latency since computation is local).
-Wolfram Alpha uses Mathematica, which has deeper simplification; for the vast majority of calculus problems students and engineers encounter, this calculator gives the same correct answer.
+For a detailed side-by-side comparison, see our Chain Rule Calculator Guide.

 Yes.
 Select any order from 1 to 10.
 The engine differentiates repeatedly and presents the final result with a step-by-step explanation.
 For example, the 4th derivative of sin(x) returns sin(x) because sin repeats on a 4-cycle of differentiation.